-- 17.1 The State Water and Sanitation Mission (SWSM) shall select a Bank branch with internet connectivity at the State Headquarters, of any Public Sector Bank or Institution based Bank for maintaining the Programme Account, Support Activities Accounts under the National Rural Water Supply Programme.
-Once selected, the Account shall not be changed to any other Branch or Bank without concurrence of RGNDWM. - 17.2 There will be a written undertaking from the Bank that it will follow the Guidelines of Government of India for payments from the RGNDWM Funds.
-The concerned branch will maintain Internet connectivity and enter the data into the relevant module of the On-line Integrated Management Information System (IMIS). - 17.3 The SWSM will communicate to the RGNDWM, Ministry of Rural Development the details of the Bank branch and the Account numbers.
-The Ministry of Rural
+- 17.1 The State Water and Sanitation Mission (SWSM) shall select a Bank branch with internet connectivity at the State Headquarters, of any Public Sector Bank or Institution based Bank for maintaining the two accounts namely Programme Account, and Support Activities Accounts under the National Rural Drinking Water Programme.
+These shall be saving accounts and once selected, the Account shall not be changed to any other Branch or Bank without concurrence of RGNDWM. - 17.2 There will be a written undertaking from the Bank that it will follow the Guidelines

-Development shall release the programme funds and sector support funds respectively into the programme and support account.
+- of Government of India for payments from the RGNDWM Funds.
+The concerned branch will maintain Internet connectivity and enter the data into the relevant module of the Online Integrated Management Information System (IMIS). - 17.3 The SWSM will communicate to the RGNDWM, Ministry of Rural Development the details of the Bank branch IFSC code and the Account numbers.
+The Ministry of Rural Development shall release the programme funds and sector support funds respectively into the programme and support accounts. - 17.4 The SWSM shall credit the Support Account with funds for carrying out software activities as indicated in para 10 of the guideline and for proper functioning of the Water and Sanitation Support Organization.
+Such funds shall be credited to the Support Account of the SWSM. - 17.5 The State Government shall credit the Programme Account with funds as per the funding patter indicated in para 9.3 of the guideline in order to meet works